-Public trust and confidence in our Service replies on us all demonstrating ethical behaviours.
+Public trust and confidence in our Service relies on us all demonstrating ethical behaviours.
 Our Code of Ethics sets out ethical principles and helps us all to continuously improve our organisational culture and workforce diversity and assists us in supporting our communities in the best way.

 It is the responsibility of everyone within the Service to escalate concerns or signs of modern slavery or unethical behaviour, across our operations and within our supply chains.
-The Service has several ways in which our staff can speak up, including through our Culture Network, our Equality Diversity & Inclusion Champions, reporting through our Safeguarding provisions and through our Whistleblowing arrangements.
+The Service has several ways in which our staff can speak up, including through our Staff Networks, Trade Unions, DWFRS Guardians and reporting through our Safeguarding provisions and through our Whistleblowing arrangements.
 Our staff are aware of these channels through our Service communications along with our procedures and guidance available through our internal intranet site.